Receiptful/receiptful-api-docs/source/includes/_authentication.md

   -H "X-ApiKey: YOUR_API_KEY"
 ```

-Authentication with Conversio can be done through API key or OAuth.
-If you're a store owner or affiliated with a store who uses Conversio, your best (and fastest) bet is to use API Key authentication.
+Conversio provides three types of Authentication, each with its own use case.
+These are:

+1. **API Key**: For store owners or someone affiliated with a store owner (typically a developer).
+This is the fastest way to get access to a store's data and actions;
-OAuth is more complex and should be used by Partner Apps that want to authenticate with their user's accounts in Conversio.
-Use of API Key Authentication by other Apps on behalf of Conversio's users is discouraged.
+2. **OAuth**: For Partner Apps that wish to authenticate with their users' accounts in Conversio.
+This gives access to Conversio on behalf of one or more users.
+3. **HMAC**: For Partner Apps only.
+Used for accessing the Parter App API.

 ## API Key Authentication